Jimut is a gardening enthusiast who has learned from experience and studying gardening books. He enjoys sharing his

 Okay, now you are ready to take care of it.

 There are some simple points on taking care of the Pothos.
 It’s easy, as I've mentioned.
 Just go through the following steps to make sure everything is all right.

 Many people make mistakes with light for their Pothos plant.
 It cannot tolerate strong or direct sunlight when it’s small or during its growing period.
 Never place it in direct sunlight when it’s young.
 I placed it in a shady corner of my rooftop; the windy environment facilitated its growth.

 If you are preparing it for room decoration, I do not recommend starting it in a room.
 First, prepare it in a good environment outdoors; after that, you can take it indoors.

 Pothos likes water, gives it a lot of water just makes sure that water is not lagging in the soil and also that your soil is not getting dry.
 Pothos likes the rainy season, it grows faster in that season too.

 You will be happy to know that there is no need for serious fertilization, as it is a low maintenance plant as said.
 The compost you gave on preparing potting mix work for a long time.
 You can mix some compost with water and give it to it, once a month.

 Never over-fertilize it, it can be dangerous.

-It is an essential part for making any decorative plant.
+It is an essential part of making any decorative plant.
 You will have to shape it in a good way by pruning.
 There are some little stages in pruning it.

 - When it's just starting to grow and has two or three new leaves, cut or pinch the tip of the two plants, thus facilitating it to grow more branches.

 - After that, you will probably have four branches.
 Let three of them grow up and leave the fourth one to make more leaves at the bottom.
 This will make it look more like a pyramid.
 So, cut the tip of the fourth one often if it grows much longer.
 This will make more branches at the bottom, making it look bushier.

 And that’s it.